18 Self-Care Ideas to Ease Holiday Stress

 Self-Care Gift Ideas

-Know a frazzled father or mom to multiple children, an overworked uncle, a neglected neighbor, a busy bestie, or a comfortless cousin who could benefit from a self-care gift?
-Sure, gift cards to the spa are appreciated and Doordash dollars can help, but why not make something more heartfelt and unique?
+Do you know a frazzled father or mom to multiple children, an overworked uncle, a neglected neighbor, a busy best friend, or a comfortless cousin who could benefit from a self-care gift?
+Sure, gift cards to the spa are appreciated, and Doordash dollars can help, but why not make something more heartfelt and unique?

 These self-care gift ideas are sure to please:

-• Aromatherapy is a thing.
+• Aromatherapy with essential oils can be an excellent form of self-care.
 This easy-as-pie potpourri smells and looks divine in clear glass containers.
-Bonus points for the self-care idea of forest bathing while collecting pine cones.

 • The classic cookie mix in a jar makes holiday treats easy and fills a friend’s kitchen with warm, sugary smells.
-This vegan and paleo-friendly version uses almond flour in place of bleached, all-purpose flour and only requires the addition of melted coconut oil and water to form the dough.
-If you prefer a low-glycemic recipe, substitute coconut sugar for allulose or monk fruit.
+This vegan and paleo-friendly version uses almond flour instead of bleached, all-purpose flour and only requires adding melted coconut oil and water to form the dough.
+Substitute coconut sugar for allulose or monk fruit if you prefer a low-glycemic recipe.

 • Who says you need overpriced creams and serums to make your skin glow?
 These homemade face mask ideas include recipes for every skin type.